Susan Borowitz: Family

 Susan and Andy Borowitz had two children together, a daughter and a son.
 The family moved to New York City to raise the family, where Borowitz found it difficult to balance family while also maintain her job that was based 3,000 miles away.
 She decided to spend her time raising her children.
 In 2003, she wrote the book, When We’re in Public, Pretend You Don’t Know Me: Surviving Your Daughter's Adolescence So You Don't Look Like an Idiot and She Still Talks to You, in order to capture her daughter's adolescence and as an outlet for other suburban mothers dealing with similar struggles.

 When We're in Public, Pretend You Don't Know Me

 When We’re in Public, Pretend You Don’t Know Me: Surviving Your Daughter's Adolescence So You Don't Look Like an Idiot and She Still Talks to You was Borowitz's first and only book thus far.
 In it, she encourages fellow mothers to be the UnCool mom in a comedic way.
 Much of the book consists of advice and inspiration to other moms in similar positions.
 She prompts them to be the adult in the relationship, and not necessarily the best friend that many teenagers prefer their mothers to be.
 It contains advice from child psychologist, Dr. Ava Siegler, as well as some of Borowitz's personal experiences in addition to experiences of other mothers.

-Other works

-In addition to these films and movies, Susan also wrote for various television shows such as E/R, Dreams, Webster, and Amanda's.